5 in 1 plug

 Round pins (including earth pin) and corresponding round holes of brass plates have screw threads to lock the pins.
 Rectangular pins have spring ends.
 The images at right show the locking mechanism for these pins (refers also to BS 1363 earth pin).

-Electrokinetica, the Electro-mechanical museum, shows a Crater adaptable plug with an interchangeable pin configurator that includes all British Standard round pin gauges: 2A, 5A and 15A in both 2 and 3-pin spacing.
+The Crater adaptable plug has an interchangeable pin configurator that includes all British Standard round pin gauges: 2A, 5A and 15A in both 2 and 3-pin spacing.
 In contrast to the Fitall plug shown above it has BS 546 2A pins, but no BS 1363 pins.

 This is one of six different configurations of a Crater plug.